Quantifying Information Extraction using Generalized Quantum Measurements: Numerical results

-Panels (b) and (c) of Figs.~\ref{Fig:non} and~\ref{Fig:int} illustrate evolving probabilities of position measurements and normalized corresponding volumes respectively.
-These illustrate evolution of the quantum system, as well as shed some light on the behavior of the observation entropy through relation
+Panels (b) and (c) of Figs.~\ref{Fig:non} and~\ref{Fig:int} depict the evolution of the quantum system via the probabilities of position measurements and normalized volumes respectively.
+They also shed light on the behavior of observation entropy through the relation

-between the observational entropy and the Kullback-Leibler divergence $D_{\mathrm{KL}}$~, where $V=\dim \HS$ is the dimension of the Hilbert space.
-Since Kullback-Leibler divergence measures how distinguishable two probabilities distributions are, we can interpret observational entropy as a measure of distinguishability between the observed probability $p_\bi$, and the probability of outcomes $V_\bi/V=\tr[\PO_\bi(\R_{\max})]$ which we would expect in the case when we have absolutely no information about the system, and therefore chose to represent it by the maximally uncertain density matrix $\R_{\max}=\I/\dim \HS$.
+where $V=\dim \HS$ is the dimension of the Hilbert space.
+This identity shows that observational entropy can be expressed in terms of Kullback-Leibler (KL) divergence, defined as

+KL divergence is a measure of distinguishability of two classical probability distributions $\{p_i\}$ and $\{q_i\}$.
+Thus, we can interpret observational entropy as a measure of distinguishability between the observed probability $\{p_\bi\}$, and the probability of outcomes $\{V_\bi/V=\tr[\PO_\bi(\R_{\max})]\}$.
+The second probability is the one that would be produced if one were to measure on the maximally uncertain state $\R_{\max}=\I/V$, i.e., a quantum system that we have absolutely no information about.
+Thus the probability distribution produced by this state serves as our reference, and the KL divergence thus shows how far are we from having absolutely no information.